 - Grab the opposite edges of the parchment paper and transfer to the baking sheet.
 Bake 12 to 15 minutes or until pieces are firm and lightly browned around the edges.
 Cool completely before removing from pans.

 - Reroll dough scraps for the remainder of the pieces.
-View these steps for assembling a gingerbread house and these steps for decorating a gingerbread house.
+Assemble and decorate your gingerbread house as you see fit.